vicorandy/FoodCourt-API/README.md

 * enter you data base value in file config.js it's in the root folder
 * enter your data base value in src/config/keys please note you are entering your database information in two files
 * Run ` knex migrate:latest ` in your terminal
-* Run `npm run start dev:` you app will be started .
+* Run `npm run start dev:` you app will be started.